The Benefits of Estimating Your Tax Bracket When Investing

 - Your estimated annual income

 These are the same pieces of information you or your accountant deals with every year when you file your taxes.
 Normally, if your personal situation has not changed very much from last year, the easiest way to estimate your tax bracket is to look at your last year’s tax return.
-However, with the recent passing of the Tax Cuts and Jobs Act, a lot of the rules and brackets have changed.
-Thus, it is wise for most people to estimate their bracket by crunching new numbers.
+The 2017 Tax Cuts and Jobs Act changed a lot of the rules and brackets.
+The brackets may also be adjusted each year to account for inflation.
+Thus, it might make sense for most people to estimate their bracket by crunching new numbers.

 Estimating Your Tax Bracket with Last Year’s Tax Return